spbgovbr-vlibras/vlibras-dictionary-api/README.md

 kubectl apply -f kubernetes/server.yaml kubectl expose deployment vlibrasdicionario --port=80 --type=LoadBalancer
 ```
-Note that as happened to MongoDB, You must configure a volume set to be used by it.
+Note that as happened to MongoDB, You must configure a volume set to be used by it. -->

 ## Contributors

 * Jonathan Brilhante - <jonathan.brilhante@lavid.ufpb.br>
+* Wesnydy Ribeiro - <wesnydy@lavid.ufpb.br>

 ## License

 This project is licensed under the LGPLv3 License - see the [LICENSE](LICENSE) file for details.